 Flange-type windows.
 Most new windows have an integral nailing flange, either plastic or metal, that is nailed to wall to secure the window in place.
 The flange must be sealed to the surrounding walls and flashed to shed water.
 The flashing needs to be integrated properly with the house wrap and siding for the system to work properly.

-There is still some debate about the best way to flash this type of window, and most window manufacturers publish their own detail.
-Most published details follow the general approach shown below.
 The detail relies on sealant and peel-and-stick flashing tape, both of which are adhered to a plastic housewrap, a material notoriously difficult to stick to (see Illustration).

 The other key is good workmanship on the job site.
-In general, it’s easier to draw a tricky detail than to build it in the real world — with dirt, rain, time pressure, and workers who may not have the best training.
+It’s easier to draw a tricky detail than to build it in the real world — with dirt, rain, time pressure, and workers who may not have the best training.
 The more fussy the detail, the greater the chance it will be messed up.
 This is one place where it’s worth extra supervision, inspection, or whatever it takes to get it done right.

-Following the shingle principle, start at the bottom with a sill pan (membrane, metal, or plastic), install the window, then seal the top, always lapping upper flashing layers over lower ones, shingle style.
 For the sill, moldable flashing, such as Tyvek FlexWrap, is the best choice as it is made to bend up the side jambs without stressing the material.
-Standard flashing tape is usually cut part way and patched at the bottom corners, a potential leak point.
+When standard flashing tape is used, it is usually cut part way and patched at the bottom corners, a potential leak point.

 A Better Way to Flash Windows

-Writing in The Journal of Light Construction, the leading technical magazine about residential construction, McCambell attributes most of the problems to a combination of poor workmanship, material limitations (like stretching flashing tape beyond its limits), over-reliance on tapes and sealants, and the detail itself even when followed diligently.
+Writing in The Journal of Light Construction, a leading technical magazine about residential construction, McCambell attributes most of the problems to a combination of poor workmanship, material limitations (like stretching flashing tape beyond its limits), over-reliance on tapes and sealants, and the detail itself even when followed diligently.
 The corner patches, often used at the two bottom corners, are problem areas.
 Also conflicts between code requirements and manufacturers’ instructions lead to confusion about what exactly to do.

 McCambell often works on large residential complexes with 200 or more windows, so he needs to provide construction details that are easy to follow, durable, and reliable.
 His solution, which I would use on my own house, eliminates key weaknesses of the standard approach.
 Key details to McCambell’s approach (see Illustration below) are: